appium/appium-inspector/docs/session-inspector/gestures.md

 ![Pointer Down Action](./assets/images/gestures/pointer-down-action.png)

 Both of these actions only require specifying whether the left or right pointer should be used.
-For pointer types where this does not apply (e.g. touch), the default left pointer applies.
+For pointer types where this does not apply (e.g. touch), the default left pointer can be used.

 #### Pause